just-the-docs/just-the-docs/philosophy/REFERENCES.md

 parent: Philosophy
 ---

-# Concepts We Incorporate

 **Purpose**

 To share the external ideas and resources which have helped shape our company's philosophy.

 **Scope**

 Currently consists primarily of resources on management styles and lists the books that most heavily influenced this ops manual.

 ## Management